polareth/savvy/README.md

   - We can't just return a l1Submission string/bigint to account for that, needs more complex logic
 - Put token above recipients, with a check "custom options" that opens a collapsible and sets some bool to true
 - Same with the recipients, with a custom option to use custom addresses/amounts/(ids)
+- Fix nextBaseFee => priority rations; really bad when the base fee starts very low, as it increases way too much

 ---